-You are cordially invited to join us for our 2020 Annual Meeting of Shareholders to be held on Wednesday, May 20, 2020 at 8:30 a.m. at Helix Energy Solutions Group, Inc.'s corporate office, 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043.

-As part of our concern regarding the health and safety of our shareholders, directors, officers, employees, meeting attendees and the general public in light of the current COVID-19 outbreak, we may elect to hold a "virtual" meeting instead of a physical meeting.
-If we take this step, we will provide you reasonable advance notice via a press release and an SEC filing, as well as a posting on our website.
-Details on how to participate will be made available on our website.
+You are cordially invited to join us for our 2021 Annual Meeting of Shareholders to be held on Wednesday, May 19, 2021 at 8:30 a.m.
+As part of our concern regarding the health and safety of our shareholders, directors, officers, employees, meeting attendees and the general public in light of the ongoing COVID-19 pandemic, the Annual Meeting will be a virtual meeting format, held via live audio webcast.
+We have endeavored to make your experience as a shareholder as comparable as possible to that of an in-person meeting.

 The materials following this letter include the formal Notice of Annual Meeting of Shareholders and the proxy statement.
-The proxy statement describes the business to be conducted at the meeting, including the election of two directors, the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the 2020 fiscal year and the approval on a non-binding advisory basis of the 2019 compensation of our named executive officers.
+The proxy statement describes the business to be conducted at the Annual Meeting, including the election of two directors, the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the 2021 fiscal year, and the approval on a non-binding advisory basis of the 2020 compensation of our named executive officers.